bracke/bracke/_posts/2016-01-09-Genode-on-Raspberry-Pi.markdown

 ---
 This is a recipe for installing Genode on the Raspberry Pi.
 [//]: #

-It is mostly based on the <a href='http://genode.org/documentation/release-notes/13.11#Raspberry_Pi'>release notes</a> on Genode.org.

-It has only been tested on Linux (Ubuntu).
+It is mostly based on the <a href='http://genode.org/documentation/release-notes/13.11#Raspberry_Pi'>release notes</a> on Genode.org and has only been tested on Linux (Ubuntu).

 ### Prerequisites
 You need a SD card with a Raspberry Pi installation.<br>